GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 You can screenshot any individual node in the DOM Tree using **Capture node screenshot**.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ErWsgrDAV1xYWrj87OQT.png", alt="A node screenshot being captured.", width="800", height="500" %}

 1. Right-click any image on this page and select **Inspect**.

 1. In the **Elements** panel, right-click the image URL and select **Capture node screenshot** from the drop-down menu.

+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HcMn8iVlx1e53ceGST23.png", alt="A node screenshot being captured.", width="800", height="663" %}

 1. The screenshot will be saved to your downloads.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/uIMeY1flDrlSBhvYqU5b.png", alt="Node screenshot saved to downloads.", width="800", height="296" %}
+   {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/uIMeY1flDrlSBhvYqU5b.png", alt="Node screenshot saved to downloads.", width="800", height="296", class="screenshot" %}

 ### Reorder DOM nodes {: #reorder }